Caloundra Lighthouses: Heritage listing

 The 1968 lighthouse and signal station is one of only two constructed to this design in Australia, the only one to survive, and one of a small number of concrete lighthouses built in Queensland.
 In the combination of lighthouse, signals and radar functions in the one structure, the 1968 lighthouse and its ancillary generator shed are important in demonstrating the range of lightstation structures designed for particular locations.

-Together, the two lighthouses on Caloundra Head, which are both substantially intact examples of their type, are important in demonstrating the evolution of lighthouse design in Queensland between the 1890s and 1970s, and offer a rare opportunity for close comparison.
+Together, the two lighthouses on Caloundra Head, which are both substantially intact examples of their type, demonstrate the evolution of lighthouse design in Queensland between the 1890s and 1970s, offering an opportunity for side-by-side comparison.

-The lighthouse surrounds (reserve and public park) correspond to the 1896–1974 lighthouse reserve, and are important in demonstrating the area needed for a staffed lightstation.
+The lighthouse surrounds (reserve and public park) correspond to the 1896–1974 lighthouse reserve, and demonstrate the area needed for a staffed lightstation.

 The place is important because of its aesthetic significance.

 The Caloundra Lighthouses on their hilltop setting remain a physical and aesthetic marker of Caloundra.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The 1896 Caloundra Head lighthouse has a strong association for generations of tourists who have visited Caloundra, as a symbol of the town and a vantage point from which to survey the coast and hinterland.
 Located on a prominent site in a town that developed largely due to tourism, the old lighthouse on the hill was one of the most visited and most photographed early tourist attractions in Caloundra.

 The 1896 lighthouse also has strong social significance for Sunshine Coast residents.
 As the only town on the Sunshine Coast to possess a lighthouse, it was a source of pride for the community and helped to distinguish Caloundra from other coastal settlements.
 Both the symbolic and functional nature of the 1896 lighthouse contributed to Caloundra's sense of identity as a popular seaside resort with a role in navigating the North West Channel into Brisbane.
 The symbolic nature of the lighthouse is evidenced by its depiction on tourist brochures, logos and crests throughout the twentieth century.